Tom Hicks: Philanthropy

-In addition to donating the land for aforementioned school in Frisco, Hicks donated a gymnasium to the St. Mark's School of Texas in Dallas.
+Hicks donated a gymnasium to the St. Mark's School of Texas in Dallas.
 Hicks was also the 1996 co-chair of the Dallas Jewish Coalition for the Homeless "Vogel Alcove" project, and received the 2000 Henry Cohn Humanitarian Award from the Anti-Defamation League.

+Personal life and death

+Hicks and his wife, Cinda Cree Hicks, had six children.

+Hicks died from complications of heart and lung disease in Dallas, on December 6, 2025, at the age of 79.